bitcraze/hardware/src/products/breakout-deck/datasheet/index.md

 ---

 {% datasheet_intro Breakout-deck-400px-1_1024x1024.jpeg; %}
-Test new hardware easily without soldering by using the breakout expansion board.
+Test new hardware easily without soldering by using the Crazyflie<sup>TM</sup> Breakout deck.
 Just build the circuit on a breadboard and attach a Crazyflie family product to it.
 {% enddatasheet_intro %}